 Creative Biolabs provides a novel technique, proximity-dependent biotin identification approach, recently described as BioID, for screening and identification of protein-protein interactions in vivo.
 It takes advantage of the ability of a mutant form of biotin ligase to promiscuously biotinylate proximal proteins, no matter directly interacting or vicinal ones.

-There are two main stages splitting out in a BioID process: (i) generate a BioID fusion protein vector for stable expression within a mammalian cell or desired cell line; (ii) utilize the stable cell line to proceed a large-scale BioID pull-down for validation of potential protein-interactors by mass spectrometry.
+There are two main stages splitting out in a BioID process: (i) generate a BioID fusion protein vector for stable expression within a mammalian cell or desired cell line; (ii) utilize transient transfection or the stable cell line to proceed with a large-scale BioID pull-down for validation of potential protein-interactors by mass spectrometry.
 The overall scheme of BioID steps in detail as follows:

-It provides multiple advantages over traditional approaches for studying protein-protein interactions, including:
+BioID provides multiple advantages over traditional approaches for studying protein-protein interactions.

-Significantly, it is worthy to note that BioID biotinylation is a mark of potential proximity and not an evidence for physical interactions.
+Significantly, it is worth noting that BioID biotinylation is a mark of potential proximity and not evidence for physical interactions.
 Thus, Creative Biolabs could also provide subsequent tests, like immunoprecipitation assays, to further validate proximity interactors identified by BioID and determine which reflect direct interactions in the physiological condition of cells.

-Fig. 3 CoREST complex members tagged with BirA* expressed in HEK293T cells biotinylated proximal proteins.
-(Claire E. Barnes, 2022)
+Fig. 3 CoREST complex members tagged with BirA* expressed in HEK293T cells biotinylated proximal proteins.3,6

 Lysine specific demethylase 1 (LSD1), as a part of the CoREST complex, regulates gene expression together with the REST co-repressor (CoREST) and histone deacetylase 1 (HDAC1).
 CoREST is recruited to specific genomic sites through a large number of transient interactions between core components, chromatin-related factors, and transcription factors.
 In this paper, using three different cell types, the researchers used proximity-dependent biotin identification (BioID) for four different members of the CoREST complex to recognize an integrated network of LSD1/CoREST-related proteins.
 In HEK293T cells, researchers identified 302 CoREST-related proteins.
 At the same time, they replaced endogenous LSD1 with BirA*-LSD1 in embryonic stem (ES) cells and performed BioID in pluripotent, early and late differentiation environments.
 This examines the dynamic properties of the CoREST interaction group in the primary cell type.
 Researchers also identified 156 LSD1-related proteins, 67 of which were constitutively associated at all three time points, meaning that most of the interacting proteins were dynamic and cell type dependent.
 Overall, researchers conducted 16 independent BioID assays on LSD1 using three different types of cells, producing a clear network of proteins associated with LSD1.

-Fig. 4 Nicotiana tabacum phytaspase (NtPhyt)-TurboID and signal peptide (SP)-TurboID proteins utilized for the identification of phytaspase interactors.
-(Anastasia D. Teplova, 2021)
+Fig. 4 Nicotiana tabacum phytaspase (NtPhyt)-TurboID and signal peptide (SP)-TurboID proteins utilized for the identification of phytaspase interactors.4,5

 Because of their digestive activity and regulatory function, proteolytic enzymes play an important role in all aspects of plant development, including senescence.
 Here, researchers used a proximity-dependent biotin identification (BioID) assay to identify the protein chaperones of phytic acid proteases in Nicotiana benthamiana leaves producing phytaspase fused to a non-specific biotin ligase, TurboID.
 And several candidate protein interactions of phytic acid protease have been identified.
 These are mainly soluble residues of endoplasmic reticulum, namely endoplasmin, BiP, and calreticulin-3.
 For calreticulin-3, its gene is characterized by increased expression in senescent leaves, and its direct interaction with phytic acid protease was confirmed in the in vitro binding test using purified protein.
 In addition, a significant change in the post-translational modification of calreticulin-3 was observed in plant cells overproduced by phytic acid protease.